CagriCatik/PCB-Design-with-KiCad/docs/src/01_introduction/study-guide.md

 4. **Project-Based Learning**
 5. **Recipes and Specific How-to Guides**

-Let’s dive into each of these parts and see how they contribute to your journey in mastering PCB design using KiCad.
+Let’s explore into each of these parts and see how they contribute to your journey in mastering PCB design using KiCad.

 ## Part 1: Introduction to PCBs and KiCad